ShankarBirTamang/pharmonico/docs/Sprint_Records/sprint_plan.md

     // SMS
     smsMessage := fmt.Sprintf(
-        "Pharmonico: Your %s prescription has been delivered!
+        "PhilMyMeds: Your %s prescription has been delivered!
 Thank you for using our service.", rx.Medication.DrugName,
     )